Yoko Ono: Relationship with John Lennon

 In a 2002 interview, Ono said, "I was very attracted to him.
 It was a really strange situation."
 Ono started writing to Lennon, sending him her conceptual artworks, and soon the two began corresponding.
 In September 1967, Lennon sponsored Ono's solo Half-A-Wind Show, at Lisson Gallery in London.
 When Lennon's wife Cynthia asked for an explanation of why Ono was telephoning them at home, he told her that Ono was only trying to obtain money for her "avant-garde bullshit".

 In early 1968, while the Beatles were making their visit to India, Lennon wrote the song "Julia" and included a reference to Ono: "Ocean child calls me", referring to the translation of Yoko's Japanese spelling.
 In May 1968, while his wife was on holiday in Greece, Lennon invited Ono to visit.
 They spent the night recording a selection of avant-garde tape loops, after which, he said, they "made love at dawn".
 The recordings made by the two during this session ultimately became their first collaborative album, the musique concrete work Unfinished Music No. 1: Two Virgins.
 When Lennon's wife returned home, she found Ono wearing her bathrobe and drinking tea with Lennon, who simply said, "Oh, hi."

 On September 24 and 25, 1968, Lennon wrote and recorded "Happiness Is a Warm Gun", which contains sexual references to Ono.
-Ono became pregnant, but she suffered the miscarriage of a male child on November 21, 1968, a few weeks after Lennon's divorce from Cynthia was granted.
-On December 12, 1968, Lennon and Ono participated in the BBC documentary about The Rolling Stones, The Rolling Stones Rock And Roll Circus, along with several other high-profile musicians.
+Ono became pregnant, but had a miscarriage of a male child on November 21, 1968, a few weeks after Lennon's divorce from Cynthia was granted.
+On December 12, 1968, Lennon and Ono participated in the BBC documentary about The Rolling Stones, The Rolling Stones Rock and Roll Circus, along with several other high-profile musicians.
 Lennon performed his Beatles composition "Yer Blues" towards the end, with an improvised vocal performance by Ono rounding out the set.
 The film would not be released until 1996, due to the death of The Rolling Stones' founding member Brian Jones a few months after it was shot.